kristianss27/MyTweetApp/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Took time to be involved with greenDao and other new things I learned developing this app.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
-- GreenDao ORM
+- [GreenDao ORM](http://greenrobot.org/) - ORM used to persistence data on your phone

 ## License